 You're seeing a steady rental demand for these units, all of which stay occupied most of the time, but we'll calculate a 6% vacancy and non-payment risk to anticipate real cash flow just to be prudent.

 The units are all identical.
 They each rent for $900 a month.

 - Gross rental income is $900 x 4 units x 12 months = $43,200 per year.

 - Your payments are $1,943 x 12 months = $23,316 per year.

 - The previous owner's repair expenses averaged $1,700 per year.

-- Vacancy and credit loss is estimated at 6 percent of rents: $2,592 per year.
+- Vacancy and credit loss is estimated at 6% of rents, or $2,592 per year.

-- The owner spends about $400 each year in miscellaneous and advertising costs, and she manages the property herself.
+- You spend about $400 each year in miscellaneous and advertising costs, and you manage the property yourself.

 Cash on Cash Invested

-Analyzing your return as "cash on cash invested," you would divide your actual cash investment of $65,000 down into the annual return of cash: $15,192.
-This is a yield of 23 percent on your cash invested!
+Divide your actual cash investment of $65,000 down into the annual return of cash—which is $15,192—to analyze your return as "cash on cash invested."
+This is a yield of 23% on your cash invested.
 There are few investments out there that yield this kind of return.